leandawnleandawn/Robotics2_FK-IK_Group12_Spherical_2024/README.md

 ### Additional Instructions (from your Programmer)

 Hi!
-Your Prograammer here.
+Your Programmer here.
 You might be interested on running `improved_main.py` however it raises some errors.
 I am here to cover all of that

 #### Prerequisites